-- (d) On March 3, 2020, Governor Newsom declared the existence of a state of emergency for the State of California in response to the novel coronavirus (COVID-19); on March 10, 2020, the Chairman of the Board of Supervisors issued a proclamation declaring a local state of emergency due to the outbreak of COVID-19; and on March 13, 2020, the President of the United States declared that the outbreak of COVID-19 in the United States constitutes a national emergency. - (e) Tourism has increased dramatically during the COVID-19 pandemic in the mountain and desert regions of the County, resulting in a surge of new short-term residential rental listings and extraordinary short-term occupancy rates in unincorporated areas of these regions.
+- (d) On March 3, 2020, Governor Newsom declared the existence of a state of emergency for the State of California in response to the novel coronavirus (COVID-19); on March 10, 2020, the Chairman of the Board of Supervisors issued a proclamation declaring a local state of emergency due to the outbreak of COVID-19; and on March 13, 2020, the President of the United States declared that the outbreak of COVID-19 in the United States constitutes a national emergency. - (e) Tourism has increased dramatically during the COVID-19 pandemic in the mountain and desert regions of the County, resulting in a surge of new short-term residential rental listings and extraordinary short-term occupancy unincorporated areas of these regions.
 The increase in short-term residential rentals has further increased the housing shortage for long-term occupancy demands in the mountain and desert regions of the County.
-Further, with the high increase in short-term occupancy rates, the County has received a record high number of complaints associated with the behavior of short-term residential rental guests, ranging from such things as noise, parties, events, over-occupancy and parking issues.
+Further, with the high increase in shortterm occupancy rates, the County has received a record high number of complaints associated with the behavior of short-term residential rental guests, ranging from such things as noise, parties, events, over-occupancy and parking issues.
 Limited public resources are severely taxed by the proliferation of illegal short-term residential rental units, which impacts the health and safety of the surrounding communities where that illicit activity occurs.
 Conditions have worsened so quickly for these communities that immediate action is urgently needed. - (f) In order to enhance the quality of life for our residents and protect the public health, safety and welfare, the County desires to preserve the residential character of neighborhoods in the mountain and desert communities where short-term residential rental units have increased, as well as preserve the availability of housing to fulfil the growing demand for long-term housing needs required by current and future residents.
 However, existing enforcement mechanisms, such as fines and penalties, do not adequately penalize offenders that are either operating a short-term residential rental unit without a valid permit, or operating in a manner inconsistent with regulations that are designed to achieve the desires above.
-This urgency ordinance provides for increased fines and penalties to deter violators and make enforcement actions more impactful in eradicating the illegal activity.
-Absent this urgency ordinance, new and existing short-term residential rental units will continue to operate illegally and further degrade the residential character of neighborhoods and continue to contribute to the loss of available long-term housing.
+This ordinance provides for increased fines and penalties to deter violators and make enforcement actions more impactful in eradicating the illegal activity.
+Absent this ordinance, new and existing short-term residential rental units will continue to operate illegally and further degrade the residential character of neighborhoods and continue to contribute to the loss of available long-term housing.

-- (g) Accordingly, consistent with Government Code section 25123, subdivision (d), the Board of Supervisors find that an increase in fines and penalties for violations of the County's short-term residential rental regulations are necessary for the immediate preservation of the public peace, health and safety of the residents of the County. - (h) This ordinance is not subject to review under the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines, 14 California Code of Regulations, sections 15060, subdivision (c)(2) (the activity will not result in a direct or reasonably foreseeable indirect physical change in the environment) and 15061, subdivision (b)(3) (there is no possibility the activity in question may have a significant effect on the environment).
+Quality Act (CEQA) pursuant to CEQA Guidelines, 14 California Code of Regulations, sections 15060, subdivision (c)(2) (the activity will not result in a direct or reasonably foreseeable indirect physical change in the environment) and 15061, subdivision (b)(3) (there is no possibility the activity in question may have a significant effect on the environment).
 In addition to the foregoing general exemptions, the Board of Supervisors further finds that the ordinance is categorically exempt from review under CEQA under the Class 8 Categorical Exemption, 14 California Code of Regulations section 15308 (regulatory activity to assure protection of the environment).
-There are no unusual circumstances under CEQA Guidelines 15300.2, subdivision (c) that would render these exemptions inappropriate.
+There are no unusual circumstances under CEQA Guidelines 15300.2, subdivision (c) that would render either of these exemptions inappropriate.
 Each exemption stands as a separate and independent basis for determining that this ordinance is not subject to CEQA.